allforthe64/Mogged/README.md

 <br>
 <p>Since I was using this project as a functional way to flex my new React skills, I wanted to make sure I had a variety of diverse features.
 Mogged is built using exclusively functional components which I really enjoyed writing.
 Having the ability to write Javascript code and markup in the same file was a huge advantage gained over regular HTML/Javascript.
 I also wanted to take advantage of React's ability to easily implement single page web design to help speed up load times and simplify the building process.
 I hooked up all my pages using the react-router-dom library.</p>
 <br>
 <p>To build the shop and shopping cart pages, I again took advantage of React's blend of Javascript and markup.
-Using map methods, I dynamically generated components based on information stored in JSON finals.
-This is also how I created the three main product cards on the Mogged homepage.</p>
+Using map methods, I dynamically generated components based on information stored in JSON files.
+This is also how I created the three main product cards on the Mogged homepage.
+For the contact page, I used React's useRef to clear out the forms.
+If I was building the site for a company that actually exists, this is also how I would have captured and stored the data from the contact form.
+And finally, I built the shopping cart.
+The system uses a combination of localStorage and React useState to track what the user has added to their cart, as well as how many of each item they would like to order.</p>
 <br>
-<p>And finally, I created a checkout system for the site using the PayPal developer API.
-All of
-code was taken from the PayPal website.
-This is to ensure that the code was secured and none of the users' personal information could be leaked.</p>
+<p></p>
 <br>
 <h1>Optimizations</h1>
 <br>